Best video games, online games and gaming apps for children and teenagers

-- violent video games are mostly played in a spirit of competition and children generally behave in a good-natured way
+- violent video games are mostly played in a spirit of competition and children generally behave in good-natured ways

 - older children can tell the difference between a game and reality, and this stops video game violence leading to real-life violence

 - violent video games allow children to let off steam and reduce feelings of tension or aggression.

 Experts do agree that it’s a good idea to limit the violent video games you or your older children play when younger children are around.

 It’s best to deal with the issue of violence in video games by talking with your child about it and sharing your own family values.

 Here are some questions you could talk about with your child:

 - Why do video games sometimes have violence, and how is real life different?

 - In real life, how do we cope with anger or people who upset us?